State of the Nation Address (Philippines): Ceremonial of the President

 The Address is usually delivered at around 16:00 PST (UTC+8).
 Before the appointed time, legislators enter the Plenary Session Hall, with members of Congress and their consorts in recent years sporting traditionally-inspired bespoke couture that, in some cases, expresses their legislative agenda or ideological leanings.

-The President meanwhile arrives at the Batasang Pambansa Complex some minutes before the beginning of the joint session, and enters the main building through a back entrance.
-The President is then welcomed with military honors, and greeted by the Speaker of the House, the President of the Senate, and the welcoming committee, before proceeding to the Presidential Legislate Liaison Office.
+The president meanwhile arrives at the Batasang Pambansa Complex some minutes before the beginning of the joint session, and enters the main building through a back entrance.
+The president is then welcomed with military honors, and greeted by the speaker of the House, the president of the Senate, and the welcoming committee, before proceeding to the Presidential Legislative Liaison Office.

-The President then enters the Plenary Session Hall as the Presidential Anthem is played.
-The Secretary General introduces the President, who approaches the rostrum and is seated.
-The President of the Senate and the Speaker of the House then convene the joint session, and the House of Representatives Choir leads the now standing assembly in singing Lupang Hinirang.
+The president then enters the Plenary Session Hall as the presidential anthem (or administration theme) is played and approaches the rostrum and is seated.
+The president of the Senate and the speaker of the House then open the joint session, and the guest performer or group leads the now-standing assembly in singing Lupang Hinirang.
 Representatives of various religious groups then lead the assembly in an ecumenical prayer.

-The Speaker then introduces the President in English or Filipino with words similar to the following:
+The House speaker then introduces the president in English or Filipino with words similar to the following:

 "[Ladies and gentlemen], [honorable] members of [the] Congress [of the Philippines], [His/Her Excellency], [Name], [the] President [of (the Republic of) the Philippines]."

-The Address, which can last anywhere from one to several hours, is broadcast on television, radio, and online streaming by state agencies such as Radio Television Malacañang, as well as private media organizations.
+The address, which can last anywhere from one to several hours, is broadcast on television, radio, and online streaming by state agencies such as Radio Television Malacañang, as well as private media organizations.

 History

 Malolos Congress

-An early form of the Address was in place during the First Philippine Republic, which was established in 1899 in Malolos, Bulacan.
+An early form of the address was in place during the First Philippine Republic, which was established in 1899 in Malolos, Bulacan.
 The revolutionary government took ideas from European parliaments, where the magisterial role of the head of state in the legislature was to mark the legislature's official opening.

-The Malolos Constitution of 1899 provided for the President to preside over the opening of Congress, as well as convey his messages to the legislature through a secretary.
+The Malolos Constitution of 1899 provided for the president to preside over the opening of Congress, as well as convey his messages to the legislature through a secretary.
 When Emilio Aguinaldo addressed the Malolos Congress in Spanish on September 15, 1898, he simply congratulated the formation of the first representative body of the Philippines and Asia.
 This is not considered a State of the Nation Address because the Malolos Constitution did not explicitly provide for one.